 So whether we adjust the schedule, routines, method, environment, or all of the above, sleep training can still be successful and independent sleep is still possible!

-p.s.
-Wondering if sleep training is right for your family, or when the best time to sleep train your child would be?
+If you’re wondering if sleep training is right for your family, or when the best time to sleep train your child would be?
 Checkout this blog post!